The constraint was the operating environment

 Operational lesson

 The most valuable production pattern was graceful fallback.
-If a dependency slows down, the system must degrade deliberately instead of leaking uncertainty into the product experience.
-Reliability is usually decided there, not in the training notebook.
+If a dependency slows down — Redis unavailable, feature store slow — the system must degrade deliberately instead of leaking uncertainty into the product experience.
+The fallback path serves a lightweight single-model prediction from a pre-computed baseline, with a visible confidence reduction in the response payload.
+Users see a lower-confidence score rather than an error.
+Reliability is usually decided in the fallback design, not in the training notebook.